berchuck/womblR/cran-comments.md

 * New submission

-###This NOTE does not impact the build of the package.
+###This is a new submission, so this NOTE can not be removed.
+But, it does not impact the build of the package.